Understanding Hash Collisions

 Practical Example: Detecting a Collision Attack

 Scenario: A company uses SHA-1 to verify software updates.
-An attacker replaces the update with malware that has the same hash.
+An attacker replaces the update with malware that collides with the genuine file’s hash.

 Detection Steps: